scalar-labs/scalardl/docs/trouble-shooting-guide.md

 # Doubt of inconsistency
 ## What will be explained?
-In this section, we will explain a procedure about how to check for data consistency in Scalar DB/DL.
+In this section, we will explain a procedure about how to check for data consistency in ScalarDB/DL.
 We will generalize the procedure as much as possible to cover common use cases.
 Please adjust the procedure when needed, to fit your use case.

 This chapter focuses on consistency of database transactions from ACID perspective, and is not talking about consistency (a.k.a mutual consistency) between replicas.

-In Scalar DB, it's always recommended to use transaction when your application cares about consistency.
-Because when you use Scalar DB storage, it's your responsibility to manage the consistency of your application.
+In ScalarDB, it's always recommended to use transaction when your application cares about consistency.
+Because when you use ScalarDB storage, it's your responsibility to manage the consistency of your application.

 In ScalarDL, invocation of contracts in one contract execution request are treated as a transaction.
 In other words, all operations to assets (`asset` is a unit of data operation like `get` or `put`) in one contract execution request are executed in a transaction.
 If a contract invokes other contracts internally, all of the operations of the outer and the inner contracts are executed in a transaction.